 Hamster mixes and pellets should make up the bulk of your hamster’s food as they come with more or less the complete nutritional requirements needed by your pet.

 Fresh food is also a viable source of nutrients for your dwarf hamster but you should be careful when it comes to feeding your pet fresh food because not all of them are safe to eat.
 These should be given in moderation or as a treat for dwarf hamsters; at most twice a week.

 Consider Water Content

 When it comes to fresh food, experts advise hamster owners to feed their pets fruits with high water content.
-However, this doesn’t mean you should go overboard with feeding your hamster high-water containing fruits because doing so might result in diarrhea – a disease which is all too common in the hamster world.
+However, this doesn’t mean you should go overboard with feeding your hamster high-water-containing fruits because doing so might result in diarrhea – a disease that is all too common in the hamster world.

 Consider The Possibility Of Diabetes